 Your Old Books by the Rare Books and Manuscripts Section Publications Committee addresses some frequently asked questions about rare and older books and their values.
 The answers are meant only as general responses to these questions, and many possible exceptions are not described.
 No attempt has been made to identify or to evaluate individual books, nor does RBMS have the resources to respond to such requests.
 The appendix lists online and print resources for more information on the questions covered.

-I have something I would like to donate to Brooklyn Historical Society.
+I have something I would like to donate to the Center for Brooklyn History.
 What should I do?

 All potential donations go through a multi-step process which commences when you submit a donation inquiry to tell us more about what you would like to donate.
 After we receive the inquiry, it is forwarded to the appropriate staff to evaluate and then brought before our Collection Committee for a final decision.
 The committee is composed of both staff and trustees.
 It meets six times per year, so response time will depend upon the meeting schedule and agenda.
 Due to the volume of donation inquiries we receive, we will only respond if we are interested in acquiring the materials.